cfpb/design-manual/guides/accessible-interfaces.md

 <div class="content-67 content-last">

-- Specify content’s language in a machine-readable way.
-Generally, this means using <html lang="en-us"> or equivalent for another language.
-This ensures that screen readers will use the correct pronunciation and helps translation software.
+- Specify the language of the content in a machine-readable way.
+Generally, this means using `<html lang="en-us">` or the equivalent for another language.
+This ensures that screen readers will use the correct pronunciation and help with translation software.
-- If part of a document is in a different language from the overall language of the document, specify this with something like <span lang="fr">.
+- If part of a document is in a different language from the overall language of the document, specify this with something like `<span lang="fr">`.
-- Where possible, provide a way for users to find definitions of unusual words and phrases (especially jargon).
+- Where possible, provide a way for users to find definitions of unusual words and phrases especially jargon.
-- Make the meaning of abbreviations and acronyms available, either directly in the text (such as “Consumer Financial Protection Bureau (CFPB)”) or in a machine-readable way (such as <abbr title="Consumer Financial Protection Bureau">CFPB</abbr>).
+- Make the meaning of abbreviations and acronyms available, either directly in the text, such as “Consumer Financial Protection Bureau (CFPB)”, or in a machine-readable way, like `<abbr title="Consumer Financial Protection Bureau">CFPB</abbr>)`.
-- Write text to the eighth-grade level (excluding proper names and titles) where possible.
-When it’s not possible to reach an eighth-grade level, provide a simplified version of the text nearby.
+- Write text to the eighth-grade comprehension level, excluding proper names and titles, where possible.
+If that is not an option, provide a simplified version of the text nearby.
-- In the cases of hard-to-pronounce words, consider providing their pronunciation.
+- In the cases of hard-to-pronounce words, consider including the pronunciation.

 </div>